knightazura/ghost-sdk/Hosting-providers.md

 As for the 'content' folder, Ghost would need to have a way to map it to /app-storage/content, or CLOUD-DIR/content.

 Modulus support is available to chat in #modulus on Freenode.
 They also made mention that incremental updates (changing files without a complete deploy) is on their roadmap, but did not specify when it would be ready.

+### Nodejitsu

+Wipes the entire VM on redeploy with no way to access filesystem.
+Therefore will not work with Ghost & SQLite.